 To finish the year up +3.5%, for the next 4 months Educational spending would need to average +32% year-over-year (yoy) growth per month over last year to swing from currently down -10.6% to up +3.5% .
 Well, Educational spending is down 16% from the 2020 high, has been averaging down 11% yoy for the last 7 months, has fallen 7 of the last 8 months and is down mo/mo an average of 1.5%/mo for the last 6 months.
 With this performance over the past year, the probability is not likely at all that Educational construction spending is going to flip from a negative yoy -10.6% to an avg of +32%/mo for the remaining 4 months to finish the year up +3.5%.
 (To meet the AIA Consensus for Educ., the final 4 months would need to swing to +15%/mo).
 While there are some good estimates, there are many more examples like this in the AIA forecasts.

-In 2020, Construction Analytics produced more accurate midyear forecasts than any firm reporting in the AIA Midyear Outlook.
+In 2020, more of Construction Analytics midyear forecasts by market were closer to the final actual than any other firm reporting in the AIA Midyear Outlook.
 Here’s the 2021 midyear forecasts compared to the current August year-to-date.
-As for the 2022 Outlook, every forecast in the AIA Midyear report predicts 2022 nonresidential buildings spending will increase.
-See my spending forecast table above in this report where I’ve projected almost every nonresidential market down in 2022.
+Every forecast in the AIA Midyear 2021 report predicts 2022 nonresidential buildings spending will increase.
+See my spending forecast table above in this report where I’ve projected many nonresidential market down in 2022.